-Since 1997 Asia Society Australia has been building a deeper understanding of Asia in Australia, connecting Australian and the region’s leaders and communities and enriching public debate about Australia’s engagement with Asia.
+Since 1997 Asia Society Australia has been building a deeper understanding of Asia in Australia, connecting Australian and the region’s leaders and enriching public debate about Asia.

-Our programs are recognised for the highest quality of insights and content, high-profile of speakers and experts and an unprecedented access to business, political and cultural thought leaders from Asia, Australia and the United States.
+Our programs are recognised for insights and content of the highest quality, high-profile of speakers and an unprecedented access to business, political and thought leaders from Asia, Australia and the United States.

 Leaders on Asia

 Leaders on Asia presents high-profile events with visiting heads of state, ministers, senior officials, dignitaries and leading thinkers from the Indo-Pacific region and Australia.
 It provides members with a unique direct access to leaders who shape the present and future of our region.

 Since 1997 Asia Society Australia has hosted 19 heads of state from Asia and Australia.

 Executive Briefings are a curated series of meetings presented by diplomats, business leaders and subject matter experts from Asia and Australia.
 Designed to offer a deep dive into the critical issues of the day, to an audience of senior executives from the business, political, educational and cultural institutions that make up the Asia Society network.
 Our Executive Briefings are generally by invitation only and held in a Boardroom setting.

 Asia Briefing Live is a new signature event by Asia Society Australia - an annual executive forum taking the pulse of the major developments in Asia and the state of Australia’s engagement with the region.

 Building on the success of our monthly publication, Asia Briefing, Asia Society Australia will bring together 100 senior business leaders and policymakers for an in-depth discussion of geopolitical and business landscape in Asia and Australia’s relations in the region, against the backdrop of global economic and strategic uncertainty.